aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/text-processing/update-word-case/_index.md

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/TextProcessingController/PostUpdateWordCase) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The <a href="https://reference.aspose.cloud/cells/#/TextProcessingController/PostUpdateWordCase" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ## Excel API SDK

 Using an SDK is the best way to speed up development.
 An SDK handles low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to call Aspose.Cells web services using various SDKs: